rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 Why hasn't this been done?
 What are the technical, operational, organizational, and other challenges associated with creating such infrastructure?

 #### Operational challenges
 * Challenges related to how programs are designed, implemented, and administered (and the role technology plays in each phase).
-Determined primarily by policy and administrative decisionmaking in the broader context of each organization/program.
+Determined primarily by policy and administrative decision-making in the broader context of each organization/program.
 * e.g. process changes, policy requirements, legal requirements, etc.
-* These can be remedied by strong executive/administrative decisionmaking and/or policy changes (it is generally a deliberate choice that can be readily modified).
+* These can be remedied by strong executive/administrative decision-making and/or policy changes (it is generally a deliberate choice that can be readily modified).

 #### Organizational challenges
 * Challenges within and across programs related to enacting technical/operational change.
 Determined primarily by political priorities and concerns, conflicting requirements/needs/incentives, resource constraints, capacity, ability.